 Hierarchical file system

 In GUI operating systems such as Microsoft Windows, the user expands a drive or folder to see its contents by double-clicking the icon.
-Once the file or program is found they can double-click the icon to open the file or execute the program.
+Once the file or program is located, double-click the icon to open the file or execute the program.

 In a non GUI operating system, such as MS-DOS or the Windows command line, the drive and directories are listed as text.
-For example, if you were on the C: drive and in the Windows Spool directory, the MS-DOS path may look like the example below.
+For example, if you were on the C: drive and in the Windows spool directory, the MS-DOS path may look like the following example.